eranif/codelite/docs/docs/plugins/snipwiz.md

 - Switch to the `Generate` tab
 - Under the `Class` section select the template (in our case `MyDialog`)
 - Give a name to your class (this will replace the `%CLASS%` place holder)
-- Under the Files section, set the file name (header and implementation), path and (optinally) a project tree folder
+- Under the Files section, set the file name (header and implementation), path and (optionally) a project tree folder
 - Click `Generate`

 You should now have 2 new files generated: header and implementation files with the class definition